jefmud/minimus-users/README.md

 **initialize**(`datadir`)

-- initializes the JSON database in a directory
+- initializes the JSON database in a directory IFF you are using MontyDB

 **get_user**(`username`, `uid`)